 Along these lines, a layered approach may tackle or add to the residential noise control solutions above.
 For example, by using one of the methods above on the exterior, you should also go to any home decorating store and look for the heaviest, thickest curtains they have available.
 Placing these on the inside of the doors will further muffle the sound.

 Carpeting, area rugs, tapestries in home…

-All these surfaces will help absorb noise.. they will help muffle noises coming in, going out and around the room.
-If you have children or entertain alot or have TV’s or music on, you can create rooms and effects that help control the noise within your home.
+All these surfaces will help absorb noise.. they will help muffle noises coming in, going out, and around the room.
+If you have children or entertain a lot or have TVs or music on, you can create rooms and effects that help control the noise within your home.
 The way to consider it is – do you want to contain/isolate the noise or do you want to control or absorb it.
-Just think if you’ve ever walked into an empty home for sale, the echos you hear from your steps and voice.
-A couch, curtains and an area rug and voila – it doesn’t echo near as bad.
+Just think if you’ve ever walked into an empty home for sale, the echoes you hear from your steps and voice.
+A couch, curtains, and an area rug, and voila – it doesn’t echo near as bad.
 Some canvas art ( glassed art will only create additional reflections ) and some tapestries or wall hangings practically reach out and suffocate the noise bouncing around walls.

 In-door Plants – even if you need to have fake ones, if they fit your decor, they can create natural barriers that sit and absorb noise.

-Anything layered and anything soft will help absorb noise and help solve most of your noise issues all while making your home coizer and more pleasant.
+Anything layered and anything soft will help absorb noise and help solve most of your noise issues all while making your home cozier and more pleasant.

 Have fun and we hope this helps all the ears that need help solving problems from noisy neighbors, dogs, construction companies, and yourselves (or your children)!.